 You can find the token slugs of your tokens here.

-Pro tips: You can let your customers select what type of meeting they want to book with you or your team.
-Simply create a token with the meeting types as value, link them accordingly in the routing and let your customers choose.
-You can use this link on your website or in your emails.
+You can let your customers select what type of meeting they want to book with you or your team.
+Simply create a token with the meeting types as value:

 Did this answer your question?